Half day AIMSUN Training Seminar on “How to use AIMSUN Next for ITS applications” – Sunday, Tutorial SuRT9, 09:00-12:30

 Participation in the course

-In the IEEE ITSC 2020 registration platform, you will have the opportunity to choose whether you want to participate in the full day AIMSUN Next Training Seminar.
-The full-day AIMSUN Next Training Seminar will be offered to a limited number of 50 participants on a first-come, first-served basis.
+In the IEEE ITSC 2020 registration platform, you will have the opportunity to choose whether you want to participate in the half day AIMSUN Next Training Seminar.
+The half day AIMSUN Next Training Seminar will be offered to a limited number of 50 participants on a first-come, first-served basis.
 The course is free of charge and available only for IEEE ITSC 2020 participants.

 Meet the instructor